andrewscwei/retropie/README.md

 - Password: `raspberry` (default)

 To obtain the host address of the RetroPie.
 Either use its external IP or its host name, if available:
-  - To get the IP, run `ifconfig` (it's also displayed at the top when you start its shell)
+  - To get the IP, run `ifconfig` (it's also displayed at the top when you start its Shell)
   - To get the host name, run `hostname -f`

 ## File System Overview